 George Lang remembers someone in his childhood home being paralyzed after a lead pipe ended an argument over a can of beer.
 Although not all arguments were resolved this way, violence and anger were commonplace, he remembers.

-Years later, while enrolled in one of Prison Fellowship®'s Academies, he was baffled when he met men who were loving and gracious in their examples as fathers and husbands.
+Years later, while enrolled in the Prison Fellowship Academy®, he was baffled when he met men who were loving and gracious in their examples as fathers and husbands.